bobsummerwill/strato-website/source/_people/bob-summerwill.md

 ## Overview

-As Head of Ecosystem at [BlockApps](https://blockapps.net), Bob is helping to drive the transition of STRATO Mercata from a closed-source platform to a rich, decentralized ecosystem, bridging on-chain and real world assets.
+As Head of Ecosystem at [BlockApps](https://blockapps.net), Bob is helping to drive the transition of STRATO from a closed-source platform to a rich, decentralized ecosystem, bridging on-chain and real world assets.

 {% include content-embed.html
   url="/blog/bob-summerwill-joins-blockapps/"